Start of Main Content

 Top ICD-10 codes for asthma

 Asthma is a chronic condition that causes inflammation, swelling and narrowing of the airways in the lungs.
 This can lead to persistent bouts of coughing, difficulties breathing, chest pain and other symptoms that can majorly interfere with a person’s daily life.
-According to the WHO, asthma is one of the most common non-communicable diseases affecting both children and adults globally.
-In 2019, asthma affected about 262 million people.
+According to the CDC, asthma is one of the most common non-communicable diseases affecting both children and adults globally.
+The latest CDC data shows that nearly 25 million people have asthma.

 Top ICD-10 codes for asthma